The word hepatitis simply means an inflammation of the liver without pinpointing a specific cause. Someone with hepatitis may:

 Because contaminated needles and syringes are a major source of hepatitis infection, it's wise to encourage drug awareness programs in your community and schools.
 At home, speak to your kids frankly and often about the dangers of drug use.
 It's also important to encourage abstinence and safe sex for teens to protect them from hepatitis infection through sexual contact.

-The hepatitis B vaccine is given to both children and adults as part of routine immunization.
+The HBV vaccine is given to both children and adults as part of routine immunization.

 Unfortunately, there's no vaccine for hepatitis C — studies indicate that it may not be possible because the virus doesn't cause the kind of response needed for a vaccine to be successful.

-Hospitalization might be necessary when symptoms are severe or laboratory tests show liver damage.
+Hospitalization might be necessary when symptoms are severe or lab tests show liver damage.
 Here's a quick look at the treatments available for the various hepatitis viruses:

 No medications are used to treat hepatitis A because it's a short-term infection that goes away on its own.

 Chronic hepatitis B can sometimes be treated using medications.
 Several drugs are approved for use in adults.
 Most are not approved for use in children but some are used in select circumstances.
 Not all patients with hepatitis B require medication.

 The treatment of chronic hepatitis C has improved significantly with the use of two medications, interferon and ribavirin, often used in combination.

 Other treatments and medications are approved for use in adults, which are sometimes used in kids on a research basis or if a child is nearing adulthood.
 Not every patient will benefit from treatment, and the treatments also have side effects.
 It's best to discuss all options with your doctor.